 3. Stay productive.

-While it is never wrong to have fun while waiting for an interview or a job offer, remember that every second counts.
+While it is never wrong to have fun while waiting for an interview or a job offer, remember that every second count.
 Thus, be productive during your idle time.
 Find yourself a relevant activity where you can gain further experience and/or learn a new skill.
 Do volunteer works, learn a new computer program, or study a foreign language.
 These can fill up your resume gaps and assure employers that you can handle the transition smoothly.

 4. Update your terminologies.

 Same with outdated skills, using out-of-date terms in your resume can damage your hiring chances.
 This holds true for fast-paced industries like IT and digital marketing.
 To learn the latest terms in your target industry, review your target employer’s job post and identify vital keywords or phrases you can use in your resume.

 5. Target your resume.

 One-size-fits-all resumes no longer work well with most employers these days.
 Most firms now prefer targeted applications that can fit perfectly to the skills or credentials they look for in a candidate.
 However, simply highlighting the sections may not be enough to pass their ATS or capture their interests.
 You need to customize your resume and tailor your skills to the job you are pursuing.
 Take time to understand the employer’s job description and revise your resume bringing to light the skills or experiences that would seize their attention.

 Send your resume to people who have links to your target firms.
 Let them know your profession, your current job status, and your target post.
 Take advantage of social media and connect with people who are working in a similar industry you are going after.
 In addition, you may attend networking events or join professional organizations so you can meet more people who may lead you to great job openings or career opportunities.

 7. Improve your outlook.